akashcraft/EyePort/README.md

 pip install -r requirements.txt
 ```
 ## Important Notes
 You will need to manually install the ImageAI package if you want Image Detection to work.
-It has a lot of dependencies depending on if you want CPU/CUDA GPU to do the work and the page gets updates everytime.
+It has a lot of dependencies depending on if you want CPU/CUDA GPU to do the work and the site gets updates regularly.
 Hence, I did not include it here.
 There are three pre-trained models for you to work with in the releases section.
 Use the link above to get the ImageAI package or simply do not choose it in EyePort Settings.

 EyePort stores its configuration data in the Settings.txt which must be located in the same project folder.
 If this is not possible, EyePort will attempt to re-create the files during the pre-GUI checks.
 Resources folder contains all the GUI elements and this folder CANNOT be deleted.
 EyePort will not load the GUI in that case.